cosmos72/hyperluminal-mem/README.md

 ### Unsupported systems

-* [ECL](http://ecls.sourceforge.net/) has some known issues with CFFI, OSICAT and STMX, three libraries required by Hyperluminal-MEM.
-Once support for these three libraries improves, Hyperluminal-MEM can be tested on it too.
+* [ECL](http://ecls.sourceforge.net/) has some known issues with CFFI, OSICAT and STMX, three libraries required by Hyperluminal-mem.
+Once support for these three libraries improves, Hyperluminal-mem can be tested on it too.

 ### Other systems

-Hyperluminal-MEM requires CFFI, OSICAT and STMX libraries to work.
+Hyperluminal-mem requires CFFI, OSICAT and STMX libraries to work.
 While reasonably portable, they exploit features well beyond ANSI Common Lisp and their support for the various Common Lisp implementations varies widely.

-For this reason no general guarantees can be given: Hyperluminal-MEM may or **may not** work on other, untested Common Lisp implementations.
+For this reason no general guarantees can be given: Hyperluminal-mem may or **may not** work on other, untested Common Lisp implementations.

 Installation and loading
 ------------------------

-Hyperluminal-MEM is available from [GitHub](https://github.com/cosmos72/hyperluminal-mem).
+Hyperluminal-mem is available from [GitHub](https://github.com/cosmos72/hyperluminal-mem).
-The simplest way to obtain it is to first install [Quicklisp](http://www.quicklisp.org) then download Hyperluminal-MEM into your Quicklisp local-projects folder.
+The simplest way to obtain it is to first install [Quicklisp](http://www.quicklisp.org) then download Hyperluminal-mem into your Quicklisp local-projects folder.
 Open a shell and run the commands:

     $ cd ~/quicklisp/local-projects